Kimtron/foolKitMap/README.md

 # Proposed Use

-Singular, as a private reference point.
+As a private reference point.

 # Forbidden Use